 Born and raised in Saratoga, he is a native New Yorker.
 Tim has a bachelor’s degree in government & politics from George Mason University and earned his master’s degree in public policy from New England College.

-Debi Ghate is currently Senior Director, Grant Strategy at The Snider Foundation.
+Debi Ghate is currently Vice President of Strategy and Innovation at Philanthropy Roundtable.
+Ms. Ghate previously served as Senior Director, Grant Strategy at The Snider Foundation.
 Trained as a lawyer in Ontario, Canada, Ms. Ghate practiced in civil litigation before moving to California to join the Ayn Rand Institute.
 At the Institute, she oversaw the education and policy programs before serving on leadership teams at two Foundations.
 She currently lives in Virginia with her husband, and is very passionate about protecting individual rights.

 Hon.
 Robert S. Smith